 Living in Doha Qatar

 Given here is the list of Qatar Public holidays 2016.
 The Islamic festivals are based on Islamic calendar, determined by various moon phase sighting.
 The dates of the holidays change every year.
-The Qatar Public Holidays 2013 calendar is only based on estimates.
+The Qatar Public Holidays 2016 calendar is only based on estimates.
 The Qatar holiday calendar cannot be guaranteed for 100 percent accuracy.
 The below holiday calendar specifies national and public sector holidays only.
 Although private companies will also be closed for the same occasions, the number of working days in private sector is decided by the respective companies.

-Note: Holidays are sometimes subject to arbitrary last minute changes by local authorities, just as in any other part of the world.
-Although, effort has been made to present an accurate list of holidays for the year 2013, we cannot accept responsibility for any errors or omission of data herein.
+- Holidays are sometimes subject to arbitrary last minute changes by local authorities, just as in any other part of the world.
+Although, effort has been made to present an accurate list of holidays for the year 2015, we cannot accept responsibility for any errors or omission of data herein.
 Therefore, you can verify the above dates with the embassy before planning a trip to Qatar.

 Major Religious Holidays in Qatar